alekskovacevic/antibiotic_resistance/README.md

-Models describing the impact of COVID-19 pandemic responses on the community transmission of antibiotic-resistant bacteria
+Models describing the impact of COVID-19 pandemic responses on the community transmission of antibiotic-resistant bacteria across six different pandemic scenarios.